MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-O-Pollution/part-155-Oil-Hazardous-Material-Pollution-Prevention-Regulations-Vessels/subpart-D-Tank-Vessel-Response-Plans-Oil/section-155.1020.md

 *Captain of the Port (COTP) Zone* means a zone specified in 33 CFR part 3 and, for coastal ports, the seaward extension of that zone to the outer boundary of the exclusive economic zone (EEZ).

 *Cargo* means oil that is transported to and off-loaded at a destination by a vessel.
-It does not include -
+It does not include—

 (1) Oil carried in integral tanks, marine portable tanks, or independent tanks for use by machinery, helicopters, and boats carried aboard the vessel, or for use by helicopters that are directly supporting the vessel's primary operations; or

 (2) Oil transferred from a towing vessel to a vessel in its tow to operate installed machinery other than the propulsion plant.

-*Contract or other approved means* includes -
+*Contract or other approved means* includes—

 (1) A written contractual agreement between a vessel owner or operator and an oil spill removal organization.
 The agreement must identify and ensure the availability of specified personnel and equipment required under this subpart within stipulated response times in the specified geographic areas;